dph01/lift-CRUDBasic/docs/blogpost.md

 page and we can only navigate to the view, edit and delete pages through links on one of the other pages.

 [screen flow TBC]

+The code is split over a model file, a snippet file and series of HTML templates as shown below:

+[folder structure TBC]

 ## Model
 We use Lift's Mapper class to manage database access.
 Each entity has its own scala file in the model package.